Green markers indicate sites that offer free testing. Most sites have eligibility requirements.

 6500 Soquel Drive, Aptos

-- Drive-through testing for students, parents, staff and community members affiliated with schools or child care in Santa Cruz County.
+• Park and walk up testing for students, parents, staff and community members affiliated with schools, child care or agriculture in Santa Cruz County.

 Scotts Valley